newrelic/terraform-provider-newrelic/website/docs/guides/migration_guide_alert_conditions.html.markdown

 #### newrelic_infra_alert_condition: Host Not Reporting

-The following example illustrates changing an infra alert condition for 'Host Not Reporting' to an NRQL-based alert condition.
+The following example illustrates changing an infra alert condition for `Host Not Reporting` to an NRQL-based alert condition.

 Example newrelic_infra_alert_condition:
 ```